What is Business English? [A Simple Definition]

 - Long verbs, such as “utilize,” when shorter ones, such as “use,” will work just as well.

-- Instead, good Business English is made of short, direct sentences that use the most impactful words for your purpose.
+- Instead, good written communication is made of short, direct sentences that use the most impactful words for your purpose.
 In other words, say what you mean as simply as possible.